Sign the Petition Today

 Rep. Stefanik voted for the FY24 Labor, Health and Human Services, and Education, and Related Agencies, which would have cut $14.7 billion from Title I Grants to Local Educational Agencies, nearly 80% of the program’s 2023 funding.
 On the whole, the appropriations bill would have cut the Department of Education’s budget by 28% below FY23 levels.

-Roll back Inflation Reduction Act clean energy investments
+Rolling back Inflation Reduction Act clean energy investments

 Project 2025 would repeal the Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Law, and the Inflation Reduction Act, and rescind funds for renewable energy development.
 (Page 365)